 The good news is that we know some foods can boost our immune system, which in turn, protects our bodies from some illnesses and diseases.
 Unfortunately, there is limited research on whether certain foods can help improve endometriosis symptoms.
 Some young people with endometriosis say they feel better when they eat a healthy diet, and some experts believe that eating certain foods can help endometriosis symptoms by lowering estrogen and reducing inflammation.

 Consider making changes that can improve your child’s health and your overall health too:

 - Eat a high fiber diet that includes plenty of fruits, vegetables, beans, whole grains, and nuts.

 - Limit saturated fat by eating mostly plant–based proteins, choosing low–fat dairy products, and selecting lean meats.

 - Eat more sources of omega–3 fats such as fish (salmon, mackerel, herring, and sardines), fish oil, canola oil, flaxseeds, walnuts, and pumpkin seeds.

-Should my daughter take a vitamin supplement?
+Should my teen take a vitamin supplement?

 What about other vitamins and herbs?